Projects Infectious Disease Epidemiology

 Novel biosampling approaches

-We develop and evaluate devices for self-sampling of study participants that aim to be non-invasive, cost-effective, simple to use, easy to ship, and safe.
-These are based on novel or tailored preservation and stabilisation methods accompanied by user-friendliness as development focus.
-The collection methods are being developed from the initial idea to an applicable concept in collaboration with experts from various disciplines of natural and engineering sciences.
+We develop and evaluate devices for self-sampling of study participants that aim to be less invasive, cost-effective, simple in use, transport-stable, and safe.
+These are based on novel or tailored preservation and stabilisation methods accompanied by user-friendliness.
+The collection methods are being developed from the initial idea to an applicable concept in collaboration with experts from various disciplines including natural and engineering sciences.